AnkaShch/ssr_finder/README.md

 **Default:** _None_

 It is position argument with path to FASTA file.
-It have not specific flag.
+It has not specific flag.

 **`--output_prefix or -o`**